Youth Travel 15-18 years of age

 • What are the language lessons like?

 It definitely will not feel like your regular school lessons at home – our teachers will take into account that you are in a country where the language is spoken.
 There will be a variation of group exercises and supervised activities, all together with your new friends from all over the world.
-Your homework might, for instance, be to tell your classmates about the dinner you and your host family had last night.

 • Can I stay with my friend?

-Read more: Booking information
+Read more: Booking and payment

 • How do you chose your host families?